abubalo/custom-json-parser/Readme.md

 While the project's primary goal is learning-oriented, potential future enhancements could include:

 - Performance Optimization: Optimizing the serialization and deserialization routines for enhanced performance.
-- Extensive Testing: Implementing comprehensive unit and integration tests to ensure the library's correctness and reliability.
+- Extensive Testing: Implementing comprehensive unit and integration tests to ensure the program's correctness and reliability.
 - Binary Data Support: Exploring the feasibility of incorporating binary data support in future iterations.
 Conclusion
+- Date Support: Enhancing the serializer and parser to incorporate comprehensive date handling capabilities.
+- Undefine Support: Exploring strategies to effectively manage undefined or null data states within the serialization and parsing processes, aiming for robust handling and representation of such data conditions.
+- Comment Support: Implementing a user-friendly feature enabling contextual comments within the serialized JSON.

 ## Features